Can a mushroom play an important role in the health and anti-aging picture? Recent research says Yes, and this blog

 WHERE I WILL BE GOING IN THE NEXT Section 2 BLOG ENTRY

 I have been pointing out why extracts of a couple of ancient and traditional mushrooms may possibly be useful right now by health biohackers to help control neuropathic inflammation and awful neuropathic back and other pains, and may lead us to simple, practical and effective means for averting and controlling neurodegenerative diseases I will cover this topic listing additional elements in the following Section 2 blog entry.
-In that blog entry I expect to discuss neural regeneration and the roles of lipoxins in initiating that, address the critical roles of glia and microglia in nervous system health, say more on control of neuropahic lower back pain, relate implications for wound healing, more on Alzheimer’s and Parkinson’s diseases and the prospectus for averting or controlling them with mushroom substances.
-And I will hazard projecting how long it will take for this information to seep into medical practice.
+In that blog entry I expect to discuss neural regeneration and the roles of lipoxins in initiating that, address the critical roles of glia and microglia in nervous system health, and more on Alzheimer’s and Parkinson’s diseases and the prospectus for averting or controlling them with mushroom substances..
+I expect that later, in yet-another blog entry, I will say more on control of neuropahic lower back pain, relate implications for wound healing, And I will hazard projecting how long it will take for this information to seep into medical practice.
 And I will speculate on what self-health hackers can do to keep themselves going happily in the interim.